GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 - MultiQC tool also aggregates logs and reports from the analysis.
 In our analysis, FASTQC analysis was already included.
 In this example file, you can both see FASTQC report and also the software versions together with workflow summary.

 [Uploading multiqc_report.html…]()

-**NOTE:**

-In case of any installation problems, a preconfigured Nextflow development environment is available using Gitpod:

-To run Gitpod:

-- Click the following URL: https://gitpod.io/#https://github.com/nextflow-io/training
-  -- This is nextflows GitHub repository URL, prefixed with https://gitpod.io/#
-- Log in to your GitHub account (and allow authorization).
-- Once you have signed in, Gitpod should load (skip prebuild if asked).

 ### Sources